 11) Eucalyptus (Eucalyptus Globulus)

 We know Eucalyptus as an energizing plant with a soothing scent.
 These scent characteristics are associated with cleanliness and a fresh start.
 Eucalyptus is also a great air purifier and is known for its medicinal properties.
-Know you know; Eucalyptus does not only exist to feed koalas.
+Know you know; that Eucalyptus does not only exist to feed koalas.

 12) Desert Rose (Adenium Obesum)

 These lovely flowering small trees are known as wealth plants in Chinese culture and are a lucky plant for the Chinese Spring Festival.
 The Adenium has thick, swollen roots, the luck comes from there, symbolizing abundance and fertility.
 Plants with red and pink flowers are especially lucky.
 Adeniums are commonly known as Desert Roses.
 The 'desert' part is correct as they come from Africa and the Middle East, but they're certainly not roses.
-Adenium Obesium is actually more related to Alamandas, Oleanders, and Frangipanis.
+Adenium Obesium is more related to Alamandas, Oleanders, and Frangipanis.
 In a tropical garden, it's a very strong plant, as are other plants in this post: '10 Impossible-To-Kill Outdoor Plants You’ll Want to Have In Your Garden'.

 Pictures by @adenium__pancas